nature-cyj/Quandemic/README.md

     healthy one at the same time!
 This hospital has the perfect medicine, but it is located at the center of the city..
 It is really easy to get infected via passing through the central city.

--Input : write the indices of people who wants to go to the hospital. ex) 0 1 3
+Input : write the indices of people who wants to go to the hospital. ex) 0 1 3

 In each turn, the player should select which citizens to send hospital.
 It is only possible to send citizens that are placed on the hostpial area.